Ambler's Clean Streams, Clean Water Program

 The Challenge: Stormwater Pollution

 Stormwater runoff, another term for rainwater or melting snow that doesn’t soak into the ground, is the biggest threat to the health of the Wissahickon Watershed and surrounding areas that empty into the Delaware River Basin.
 Because our homes, businesses and roads cover the soil, most water that falls during storms goes right into sewers.
 Every time it rains in Ambler, stormwater runoff collects oil, grease, fertilizers, and other harmful pollutants and carries it to the Rose Valley, Tannery Run, or Stuart Farm Creeks.
-Along with all these pollutants, errant plastic bottles, plastic bags, and plastic straws are caught up and flow into storm drains, ending up in our creeks.
+Along with all these pollutants, errant plastic bottles, bags, and straws are caught up and flow into storm drains, ending up in our creeks.
 Stormwater races off parking lots, driveways, rooftops, and roadways into our underground system of storm sewers that gush directly into our creeks and contribute to sedimentation and scouring of the creek banks.

 The Solution: Soak Up the Rain!